Sun Liang

 Sun Liang (243 – 260), courtesy name Ziming, was the second emperor of the state of Eastern Wu during the Three Kingdoms period of China.
 He was the youngest son and heir of Sun Quan, the founding emperor of Wu.
-He is also known as the Prince of Kuaiji or (less frequently) Marquis of Houguan (候官侯), which were his successive titles after he was deposed in November 258 by the regent Sun Chen and is sometimes known as the Young Emperor.
+He is also known as the Prince of Kuaiji or (less frequently) Marquis of Houguan (候官侯), which were his successive titles after he was deposed in November 258 by the regent Sun Chen and is sometimes known as the Young Emperor (少帝).
 He was succeeded by his brother Sun Xiu, who managed to oust Sun Chen from power and kill him.
 Two years after Sun Liang's dethronement, he was falsely accused of treason and demoted from a prince to a marquis, after which he killed himself.

 Early life

 Sun Liang was born in 243, to Sun Quan and one of his favourite consorts, Consort Pan.
-As Sun Quan's youngest son, he was well-cared for by his father, who was very happy to have a son in his old age (60 at the time of Sun Liang's birth).
+As Sun Quan's youngest son, he was well-cared for by his father, who was very happy to have a son in his old age.
+(Note: Sun Quan was 60 when Sun Liang was born.)
 He was also born in a palace atmosphere where officials were aligning themselves with either of his two older brothers who were fighting for supremacy – Sun He, the Crown Prince, and Sun Ba, the Prince of Lu, who had designs on the position.
-In September or October 250, fed up with Sun Ba's constant attacks against Sun He, Sun Quan ordered Sun Ba to kill himself and deposed Sun He.
+In September or October 250, (Note: According to Sun Quan's biography in Sanguozhi, Sun He was deposed as crown prince and Su Ba died in the 8th month of the 13th year of the Chiwu era of his reign.
+This corresponds to 14 Sep to 12 Oct 250 in the Julian calendar.) fed up with Sun Ba's constant attacks against Sun He, Sun Quan ordered Sun Ba to kill himself and deposed Sun He.
 At the urging of his eldest daughter Sun Luban, who had been making false accusations against Sun He and his mother Lady Wang and therefore wanted to see Sun He deposed, he made Sun Liang the new Crown Prince in December 250 or January 251.
+(Note: According to Sun Quan's biography in Sanguozhi, Sun Liang was made crown prince in the 11th month of the 13th year of the Chiwu era of his reign.
+This corresponds to 11 Dec 250 to 9 Jan 251 in the Julian calendar.)
 Sun Luban then had Sun Liang married to Quan Huijie, a grandniece of her husband, Quan Cong and connecting Sun Liang to a powerful local family.
 In 251, Sun Quan instated Sun Liang's mother, Consort Pan, as the Empress.

 In 252, Sun Liang lost both his parents in rapid succession.
 Early that year, Empress Pan was murdered and in the winter Sun Quan died, so Sun Liang became the new emperor.